ARFID Success & Recovery

 Connecting with other therapies

-Often clients who complete the Specialist ARFID Therapy Program, find that when they subsequently attend their Dietician, OT or Food Therapy appointments, they are able to participate more easily.
+Often clients who complete the ARFID Food Phobia Therapy Program, find that when they subsequently attend their Dietician, OT or Food Therapy appointments, they are able to participate more easily.

 Once the internal food fear/disinterest response is understood (and reduced), the door is opened to try new foods.

-Prior to attending Specialist ARFID Therapy clients might attend a Dietician, receive advice on what foods to eat or what foods to ‘chain’, but be unable to eat them.
-After Specialist ARFID Therapy the person is more able to explore new foods and get the benefit from the Dietician and OT strategies and advice.
+Prior to attending the ARFID Food Phobia Therapy Program clients might attend a Dietician, receive advice on what foods to eat or what foods to ‘chain’, but be unable to eat them.
+After the ARFID Food Phobia Therapy the person is more able to explore new foods and get the benefit from the Dietician and OT strategies and advice.

 Relapses